-ii) Finance lease - leases of assets where the Company has substantially all the risks and rewards of ownership are classified as finance leases.
+- i) Operating lease leases in which substantially all risks and rewards of ownership are retained by another party, the lessor, are classified as operating leases.
+Payments, including prepayments, made under operating leases (net of any incentives received from the lessor) are charged to the Company on a straight-line basis over the period of the lease. - ii) Finance lease leases of assets where the Company has substantially all the risks and rewards of ownership are classified as finance leases.
 Finance leases are capitalised within investment properties at the commencement of the lease at the lower of the fair value of the property and the present value of the minimum lease payments.
 Each lease payment is allocated between the liability and finance charges so as to achieve a constant rate on the finance balance outstanding.
-The corresponding rental obligations, net of finance charges, are included in current and non-current borrowings.
-The finance charges are charged to the Income Statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
+The corresponding rental obligations, net of finance charges, are included in current an onn-current borrowings.
+The finance charges are charged to the Statement of Comprehensive Income over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
 The investment properties acquired under finance leases are subsequently carried at their fair value.

-Company is lessor
+Company is lesson